 GREEN CHILE RICE

-1 chicken bullion cube (or 1 teaspoon chicken bullion powder)
+- 1 chicken bouillon cube (or 1 teaspoon of chicken bullion powder)

-Heat oil in a large, shallow, heavy-bottomed pan or pot that has a lid.
-The pan pictured is 3 1/2 qts.
+Step 1: Heat oil in a large, shallow, heavy-bottomed pan or pot that has a lid.
+The pan pictured is 3 1/2 qt.

-Bring to a light boil, cover with the lid, drop the heat to a very low flame and let cook, undisturbed for 40-minutes.
+Step 6: Bring to a light boil, cover with the lid, drop the heat to a very low flame and let cook, undisturbed for 40 minutes.
 Do not lift the lid.

-At the end of 40-minutes, turn the heat off and let the rice sit for another 5-10 minutes.
+Step 7: At the end of 40 minutes, turn the heat off and let the rice sit for another 5-10 minutes.